golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 {% alert level="info" %}

-The initialization must be performed after every restart of the `yagna` daemon.
+The initialization must be performed after every restart of the `yagna` service.
 {% /alert %}

 ## Checking the status of your accounts